 During Treatments 1 and 2, coho smolt production in the Coquitlam River mainstem upstream of RST2 was relatively stable (8,400-14,700 smolts; Figure 6.1), despite a three-fold variation in spawner abundance (799-11,400 spawners), which is expected if spawner abundance exceeds that required for full seeding.
-Moreover, annual coho smolt yield in the Coquitlam River during Treatment 1 and 2 was positively correlated (R = 0.76, Figure 6.2) with that in the dam-regulated Alouette River, despite the fact that brood escapements for the two streams were only weakly correlated (R = 0.43), which also suggests that variation in smolt production in the Coquitlam River during the period of study was governed more by freshwater rearing conditions than by egg deposition.
-The strong linear relationship between escapement and fall fry yield ( $R^2 = 0.77$ , figure 6.1) suggest that until entering their first fall, juvenile abundance is governed primarily by escapement.
+Moreover, annual coho smolt yield in the Coquitlam River during Treatment 1 and 2 was positively correlated (R = 0.78, Figure 6.2, Cope 2011) with that in the dam-regulated Alouette River, despite the fact that brood escapements for the two streams were only weakly correlated (R = 0.43), which also suggests that variation in smolt production in the Coquitlam River during the period of study was governed more by freshwater rearing conditions than by egg deposition.
+The strong linear relationship between escapement and fall fry yield ( $R^2 = 0.77$ , Figure 6.1) suggest that until entering their first fall, juvenile abundance is governed primarily by escapement.

-Coho egg-to-smolt survival remained consistently low (0.2-1.1%) for the 2002-2010 brood years (Table 6.1b), with the highest values associated with the lowest escapements.
-By comparison, the average egg-to-smolt survival rate for coho populations in nine other Pacific coastal streams was considerably higher $(1.5\%, \pm 1 \text{ SD of } 0.7\%-3.0\%)$ ; Bradford 1995).
+Coho egg-to-smolt survival remained consistently low (0.2-1.1%) for the 2002-2011 brood years (Table 6.1b), with the highest values associated with the lowest escapements.
+These values were not different for Treatment 1 and 2 (mean: both 1%, 2-tailed t-test p=0.78).
+By comparison, the average egg-to-smolt survival rate for coho populations in nine other Pacific coastal streams was considerably higher (1.5%, ±1 SD of 0.7%-3.0%; Bradford 1995).
 It should be noted, however, that high uncertainty in the estimates of coho escapement to the Coquitlam River directly affects egg-to-smolt survival estimates and atypically low egg-to-smolt survival estimates for Coquitlam River coho may be an artefact of biased-low estimates of observer efficiency or survey life for adults.
 So egg-to-smolt survival may be useful for evaluating within-river changes but not between rivers.
 As well, coho escapements to the Coquitlam River include substantial numbers of first generation hatchery fish spawning in natural habitat.
 These fish presumably have reduced reproductive fitness compared to wild fish (Fleming and Gross 1993).